Cants of Colchester: History

 Cant's nephew, Frank Cant (1857-1928), left the family business to establish his own nursery in Colchester in the early 1880s.
 The two Cant families became fierce competitors.
 The rivalry between the two nurseries lasted until the 1960s, when their descendants decided to merge the two family businesses into one company.
 The 'Benjamin R Cant & Sons' of Mile End Colchester and 'Frank Cant & Company' of Stanway, Essex became the 'Cants of Colchester' under the leadership of Cant family descendant, Roger Pawsey.
-The family nursery continues today, owned by Martin, Roger and Angela Pawsey.
+The company remained in the family until its closure in September 2023, with a 1,600 housing development built on the business’ former rose growing fields.

 Cant's Roses

 The Cant family has introduced more than 130 new rose varieties since 1875.
 Early roses include 'Ben Cant' (1901), 'Augustus Hartmann' (2014), and 'Golden Ophelia' (1918).
 Frank Kant and Company developed several successful rose varieties from the turn of the century through the 1920s, including 'Blush Queen' (1916), 'Yvonne' (1920) and 'Henry Nevard' (1924).

 Roses bred by Roger Pawsey at Cants of Colchester include many of the company's most successful rose varieties, including 'English Miss', 'Alpine Sunset', 'Sally's Rose' and 'Goldstar'.

 The company's most successful rose is the buff-orange, hybrid tea, 'Just Joey'.
 Created in 1972 by Roger Pawsey and named in honor of his wife, Joey Pawsey, 'Just Joey' has won multiple awards and was inducted into the Rose Hall of Fame as "World's Favourite Rose" in 1994.